influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/eval_node.md

 ### As

 List of names for each expression.
-The expressions are evaluated in order and the result of a previous expression will be available in later expressions via the name provided.
+The expressions are evaluated in order.
+The result of an expression may be referenced by later expressions via the name provided.

 Example: